Chart Color Schemes

 Port Willunga has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Port Willunga's estimated population is around 1,939.
-This reflects an increase of 154 people since the 2021 Census, which reported a population of 1,785.
-The change is inferred from AreaSearch's estimation of 1,835 residents following their examination of ABS' latest ERP data release (June 2024), along with an additional 17 validated new addresses since the Census date.
-This level of population results in a density ratio of 910 persons per square kilometer, comparable to averages seen across areas assessed by AreaSearch.
-Port Willunga's growth rate of 8.6% since the 2021 census exceeded both its SA3 area (6.2%) and SA4 region, marking it as a growth leader in the region.
-Overseas migration contributed approximately 50.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+As of February 2026, the estimated population of the suburb of Port Willunga is around 1,954.
+This reflects an increase of 169 people since the 2021 Census, which reported a population of 1,785.
+The increase was inferred from AreaSearch's resident population estimate of 1,835 in June 2024 and an additional 17 validated new addresses since the Census date.
+This results in a population density ratio of 917 persons per square kilometer.
+Port Willunga's growth rate of 9.5% since the 2021 census exceeded both the SA3 area (6.4%) and the SA4 region, making it a growth leader in the region.
+Overseas migration contributed approximately 50.0% to overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Demographic trends indicate that the Port Willunga statistical area (Lv2) is expected to increase by 169 persons to 2041, reflecting an increase of 5.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
+Future demographic trends suggest a population increase just below the median of statistical areas across the nation for Port Willunga.
+By 2041, the suburb is expected to increase by 166 persons, reflecting an overall increase of 5.2% over the 17-year period.

 Frequently Asked Questions - Population